 The party decides to go to the principal’s office, to find either Hanya himself or this “talking mask,” but they find neither.
 At one point during this scene, Michel and Lisa get into a fight, and he’s so tired of her calling him “Undie Boss” that he decides to call her “Ginko” in return.
 The text box immediately re-tags her as Ginko, which is hilarious.
 So far as I can tell from the wiki, “Ginko” is a bit like calling her, “Silver Girl,” probably in reference to her not-very-Japanese blonde hair.
 Judging from Michel’s comments, it’s probably meant to be a xenophobic insult, although Lisa only calls it “lame.”

 At this point, two young women to barge into the office.
 These are reporters for a local teen magazine called Coolest, who are researching the emblem curse and ended up here at the worst possible time.
 And I do mean the worst possible time, as two zombies break down the door seconds later.
-But both of them were surprisingly cool-headed about it, because it turns out they were both Persona users, even though they didn’t even know that about one another!
+But both women were surprisingly cool-headed about it, because it turns out they were both Persona users, even though they didn’t even know that about one another!
 One of the two woman, the reporter, Maya Amano, believed her Persona was her “guardian angel.”
 The other, the photographer… while neither Kyle nor I recognized her at first… was none other than Yukino “Yukki” Mayazumi from Persona 1, once again voiced by Kirsten Potter.
 I’m sad to say she’s pulled a Samus and lost all her power from the Snow Queen Quest, and is left with only her starting, now-Rank 1 Persona, Vesta.
 By the way, Vesta reintroduces herself with an odd comment about helping Yukino find her true love.
 Hi again, Vesta.
 I legitimately do not know what to think about the fact that you now have motorcycle wheels.

 Meanwhile, Maya’s Persona is… Maia!
 Mother of Hermes.
 Man, what are the odds that two unrelated languages would be able to convey similar-but-distinct names like this?
 Oh, and make sure not to confuse this Maya or that Maia with the “Maya” normally addressed as “Ms. Ideal!”
 Psst!
 I think the game wants to make the name “Maya” to be significant!
 Maia-the-Persona and Maya-the-person both align with the Moon arcana, opposite of Tatsuya’s Sun arcana, so this is probably a good time to mention that Tatsuya and Maya both share space on the cover as lead characters, with no sign of the rest of the cast.
 So yeah, Maya’s joining the party, no surprises here.